shanakavpm/big-data-nosql-labs/README.md

-# Big Data NoSQL Labs
+# MongoDB Atlas NoSQL Lab

-Practical NoSQL database exercises using MongoDB Atlas, Python, pandas, PyMongo, Cassandra, Neo4j, and Docker.
+Task 2 implementation using MongoDB Atlas, Python, pandas and PyMongo.

 ## MongoDB Task 2

-The assignment-ready implementation is in `MongoDB_Task2.ipynb`.
+The assignment-ready implementation is in `MongoDB.ipynb`.
 It demonstrates:

 - a secure Python connection to MongoDB Atlas;
 - CSV migration from `pokemon_data.csv` with pandas and PyMongo;
 - repeatable imports using a unique index and bulk upserts;
 - flexible-schema documents containing missing, extra, array, Boolean, and nested fields;
 - find, filter, projection, update, delete, count, and verification operations.

-The original exploratory notebook is retained as `MongoDB.ipynb`.

 ## Setup